Chia-Network/chia-docs/docs/plotting/plotting-how-to.md

 Select either option:
 * `Self pool` -- Select this if you are a solo farmer.
 Technically, you will be joining a "pool" where you are the only member.
 * `Connect to pool` -- You will need to enter a valid pool URL.
 We will use OpenChia for this example, but there are many great pools to choose from.
 For a list of reputable pools, see [Chialinks.com](https://chialinks.com/pools/).
-(Chia Network, Inc. does not run a pool, and is not affiliated with Chialinks).
+(Chia Network, Inc. does not run a pool, and is not affiliated with OpenChia or Chialinks).

 :::info